Cheap train tickets from New Haven to New York

 Station Information

-Where is the train station in New Haven?
+Where does the train leave from in New Haven?

 Main departure station: Union Station